vivaria/edisonrul.ing/README.md

 ## VOLCANIC QUEEN

-*   "Volcanic Queen's" effect starts a Chain during your End Phase.
+*   "Volcanic Queen"'s effect starts a Chain during your End Phase.
 You choose to Tribute 1 other monster or take 1000 damage when the effect resolves.
-*   If "Volcanic Queen's" effect activates during the End Phase and "Remove Brainwashing" is chained, the player that controlled "Volcanic Queen" when its effect activated will Tribute 1 monster or take 1000 damage.
+*   If "Volcanic Queen"'s effect activates during the End Phase and "Remove Brainwashing" is chained, the player that controlled "Volcanic Queen" when its effect activated will Tribute 1 monster or take 1000 damage.

 ## VOLCANIC RECHARGE